-TORQUE Clamping Bolt 5.5 N•m ± 0.5 N•m
+TORQUE Clamping Bolt 5.5 N•m ± 0.5 N•m (49 lbf•in ± 4 lbf•in)

+- 1. Clamping bolt

-- 7. Install belt guard, refer to DRIVE BELT GUARD INSTALLATION. - 8.
-Close side panel, refer to BODY.
+- 7. Install belt guard, refer to DRIVE BELT GUARD INSTALLATION.

+- 8. Close side panel, refer to BODY.

 NOTE: These settings are correct as a preliminary adjustment for most models and belt types.
 In some cases, when starting the engine, the vehicle could creep, indicating that the belt is too tight.